Published: October 28, 2020

-They have a free offer with only basic courses as well as paid subscription.
+They have a free offer with only the basic courses as well as a paid subscription.
 These guys also provide courses for businesses and teams - a great example of how a course selling website can work.

 Keep in mind, we’re not only talking about education from a classical point of view.
 You can create an online workshop for time-management, set up an online course where you give advice on how to control your anger, and so on.

 This type of website is where you allow other business owners and seekers to provide content and use it respectively.

 Marketplace website for selling courses (image by Daniella)

 One of the most well-known players in the market is Udemy.
 They provide a place for course sellers and seekers to cooperate.
 The terms are quite common — one-time payment to get access, however, it’s life-long so people can study at any time or freshen their knowledge whenever they want.

 If you’re an owner of any educational institution, you can create an online class with the help of a website to save time as well as partly or fully switch to a remote type of education.

 You can create an online school to integrate different IT-technologies into the learning process: allow your students to complete homework online or just do some additional activities.